22 Harvard International Law Journal 525 (1981)

 Date of Authorship for this Version

 Eskridge, William N. Jr., "The Iranian Nationalization Cases: Toward a General Theory of Jurisdiction over Foreign States" (1981).
 Faculty Scholarship Series.
-Paper 3820.
+3820.